kpiris/bcbbr/README.md

     them (to prevent duplicates).

-  * To restore attachments, the account does not need to be admin or owner of any organization, BUT it does need to have access to the items those attachments belong to.
+  * To restore attachments, the account does not need to be admin or owner of any organization, BUT it does need to have write access to the items those attachments belong to.